zeapherine/GetRiciRichDAO/README.md

 ### What I did?

-✅ deployed your own custom ERC-20 token
+✅ deployed your own custom ERC-20 token \n
-✅ deployed your own ERC-1155 NFT people can mint to join your DAO.
-✅ deployed your own governance contract + treasury.
-✅ built a dapp that lets people connect their wallet, get an NFT, see a DAO Dashboard where they can see other members + actually vote on proposals that are executed directly by your governance contract.
+✅ deployed your own ERC-1155 NFT people can mint to join your DAO. \n ✅ deployed your own governance contract + treasury. \n ✅ built a dapp that lets people connect their wallet, get an NFT, see a DAO Dashboard where they can see other members + actually vote on proposals that are executed directly by your governance contract.